Fresh Kills

-Fresh Kills (from the Middle Dutch word kille, meaning "riverbed" or "water channel") is a stream and freshwater estuary in the western portion of the New York City borough of Staten Island.
+Fresh Kills (from the Middle Dutch word kille, meaning "riverbed" or "water channel") is a stream and freshwater estuary in the western portion of the borough of Staten Island in New York City, United States.
 It is the site of the Fresh Kills Landfill, formerly New York City's principal landfill.

-The watershed (basin) of the Fresh Kills drains much of the wet lowlands of the western portion of the island and flows into the Arthur Kill around the Isle of Meadows.
-Its co-tributaries include the Rahway River, Morses Creek (New Jersey), Piles Creek, and, via Newark Bay, the Passaic River and the Hackensack River.
+The watershed of the Fresh Kills drains much of the wet lowlands of the western portion of the island and flows into the Arthur Kill around the Isle of Meadows.
+Its co-tributaries include the Rahway River, Morses Creek, Piles Creek, and—via Newark Bay—the Passaic River and the Hackensack River.
 The channel around the north end of the Isle of Meadows is sometimes called Little Fresh Kill and the southern channel is called Great Fresh Kill.

 The stream has two major branches.
-The north branch is Main Creek.
+The north branch is Main Creek and the Springville Creek.
 The south branch is Richmond Creek, which drains much of the central part of the island, with its headwaters near Historic Richmond Town, on the southern end of the terminal moraine of the island.
 The system of streams provides recreational kayaking and wildlife viewing in the preserved wetlands.